 In 1901 the late Alderman JET Wilson J.P – C.C. of West Hartlepool presented the “Wilson Cup”. valued at £25, for competition to Rowing Clubs based between the Tyne and Humber.
 This is the most coveted trophy rowed for today.
 1929 saw the first fancy dress and decorated carts, this was the forerunner of the present-day regatta and carnival.
 It is recorded that in 1900, 11,000 people travelled by special trains from the West Riding, York, Bridlington and Newcastle.
 Today that figure is estimated at 20,000, most travelling by coach and private car.

-Whilst 2020 is cancelled for full details of events at the 2021 Regatta which is to be held on 21st-23rd August see https://www.whitbyregatta.co.uk/events.html.
+For full details of events at the 2022 Regatta which is to be held on 13th, 14th and 15th August see https://www.whitbyregatta.co.uk/events.html.

 Yorkshire Blue Badge Guide